-Wyndham Worldwide intends to transfer certain intellectual property to us prior to our spin-off from Wyndham Worldwide.
-We intend to enter into a license, development and noncompetition agreement with Wyndham Worldwide pursuant to which we will grant Wyndham Worldwide the right to use certain trademarks and related other intellectual property, including the "Wyndham" trademark, in their business for the term of the agreement.
-Wyndham Worldwide will pay us royalties under the agreement that are projected to increase by \$39 million to \$104 million annually.
+We intend to enter into a license, development and noncompetition agreement with Wyndham Worldwide pursuant to which we will grant Wyndham Worldwide the right to use certain trademarks and other intellectual property, including the "Wyndham" trademark, in their business for the term of the agreement.
+Wyndham Worldwide will pay us royalties under the agreement that are projected to increase by \$39 million to \$114 million annually.
 See "Certain Relationships and Related Party Transactions-Agreements with Wyndham Worldwide Related to the Spin-Off-License, Development and Noncompetition Agreement" for additional discussion of the agreement.
+On February 15, 2018, Wyndham Worldwide accepted a binding offer to sell its European vacation rental business.
+In connection with that anticipated sale, the European vacation rental business will enter into a 20-year trademark license agreement, pursuant to which it will pay Wyndham Hotels an annual royalty of 1% of net revenue for the right to use the "by Wyndham Vacation Rentals" endorser brand.

 In January 2018, Wyndham Worldwide Corporation entered into an agreement with La Quinta Holdings Inc. to acquire its hotel franchising and management businesses for \$1.95 billion in cash.
 The acquisition is expected to close in the second quarter of 2018.
-Upon completion of the internal reorganization and the spin-off, La Quinta will be a wholly-owned subsidiary Wyndham Hotels & Resorts, Inc. See "Our Business-Acquisition of La Quinta's Hotel Franchising and Management Businesses."
+Upon completion of the internal reorganization and the spin-off, La Quinta will be a wholly-owned subsidiary Wyndham Hotels & Resorts, Inc. See "Our Business-Recent Developments."